set(1p) - phpMan

 noclobber option.
 The single-letter version was added so that the his-

-The -h flag is related to command name hashing and is only required on
+The -h flag is related to command name hashing.
+See hash.

 The following set flags were omitted intentionally with the following